GbiCDO/AutoSeeder/README.md

-﻿Helios AutoSeeder
+﻿AutoSeeder

-Helios AutoSeeder is a Windows desktop application built with C# WinForms that automates the process of joining and seeding Hell Let Loose servers at scheduled times.
-It includes time-based launching, macro-based server joining, and dynamic settings for multiple regions (Helios and Australian modes).
+AutoSeeder is a Windows desktop application built with C# WinForms that automates the process of joining and seeding Hell Let Loose servers at scheduled times.
+It includes time-based launching, macro-based server joining, and dynamic settings for multiple regions (Aliance and Australian modes).

 Features